The 26 Best Things to do in Loreto

 The Misión San Francisco Xavier de Viggé-Biaundó (San Javier Mission) is a Spanish church in the small town of San Javier.
 Built during the colonial era of the Viceroyalty of New Spain around 1699, the church is one of the best-preserved missions in Baja.

 Don’t worry if you don’t have access to a car.
-This highly-popular tour provides your transport, knowledgeable guide and lunch at an authentic, local Mexican restaurant.
+This highly popular San Javier Mission tour provides your transport, knowledgeable guide and lunch at an authentic, local Mexican restaurant.
 You’ll have plenty of time to stroll through the cobblestone streets and explore the San Javier Mission, fruit orchards and olive gardens.

 An impressive stone church stands in front of a back-drop of greenery.
 A tall fruit tree stands at the church entrance.